 People who have severe asthma, respiratory problems, or some form of gastrointestinal block should not be taking hydrocodone.
 Also, women who are pregnant or thinking about getting pregnant should be aware that the drug can cause life-threatening withdrawal symptoms in a newborn if taken during pregnancy.

 Many times, addiction creeps up subtly, making it difficult to spot in loved ones and also in yourself.
 This is especially true for powerful opioids such as hydrocodone, which is strong enough that reports show even infrequent use can lead to physical dependence.
-Some common signs and symptoms of hydrocodone addiction include:

 - Increased tolerance